apigee/apijam/Module-3/Labs/Lab 1/README.md

 ![image alt text](./media/image_16.png)

 You should see a successful "Uploaded proxy" message as shown below.
-You now have the **Hispster Products Api Proxy** from Module 2.
-Click "Hister Products API" near the bottom of the page:
+You now have the **Hipster Products Api Proxy** from Module 2.
+Click "Hipster Products API" near the bottom of the page:

 f.
-Click on **Developer** Tab and and Then Select **<your_initials>_Hipster-Products-API** under the Navigator section.
+Click on **Develop** Tab and and Then Select **<your_initials>_Hipster-Products-API** under the Navigator section.
 ![image alt text](./media/image_17.png)